Roadtrip um den Mont Ventoux (Frankreich)

 Where to eat?

-Otherwise, in a lower price range, and in an equally nice setting, we enjoyed a Pizette at the Pizzette de l’Isle-sur-la-Sorgue, also located along the canal.
 As the name suggests, it’s a small pizza with extra thin, crispy dough, topped with a glass of local Rosé, of course!
 They also offer salads, which are quite copious.

 Otherwise, the wine bar Chez Stephane, located in the pedestrian streets, also offers small meals and a well-stocked wine list.
 The setting was also very nice (info here).

-And finally, between the hotel and the city centre, we passed by Le Saigon, a Vietnamese restaurant, which offers a superb terrace along the Sorgue (the river).
-However, we didn’t have a reservation and, despite the presence of empty tables, the waiter didn’t try to accommodate us and find us a small table for two.
-A pity… Also, the reception did not leave us with a very good impression, and we cannot judge the quality of the food.
+And finally, between the hotel and the city centre, I passed by Le Saigon, a Vietnamese restaurant, which offers a superb terrace along the Sorgue (the river).
+However, as I didn’t have a reservation and, despite the presence of empty tables, the waiter didn’t try to accommodate me and find a small table.
+A pity…

 Roadtrip around Mont Ventoux

-The river Sorgue, running through the quite city of Isle-sur-la-Sorgue Roadtrip um Mont Ventoux
+The river Sorgue, running through the quite city of Isle-sur-la-Sorgue

 Gordes

 Also, a great picturesque village.
-We loved it, and there are lots of accomodations/hotels/BnB’s, etc. However, Gordes, considered as one of the most beautiful French village, boasts a solid reputation miles and miles around.
+I loved it, and there are lots of accomodations/hotels/BnB’s, etc. However, Gordes, considered as one of the most beautiful French village, boasts a solid reputation miles and miles around.
+Thus, prices tend to be more in the high-end range.

-Though, we would recommend you to check for last-minute deals if you are not traveling during high-season.
+So, if you travel on a budget, you will maybe find cheaper option nearby.
+Though, I would recommend you to check for last-minute deals if you are not traveling during high-season.
 Need more info on Gordes?
 Check out this link (here).

 Gordes France Cruizador